fyngyrz/colorblending/README.md

 leaves more CPU for other things, always desirable when doing image processing.

+If you don't want the optimized 8-bit blending, the class supports disabling it while leaving the read-based blending intact, resulting in an overall negligable memory load.

 In colorblending.cpp I also provide a short technical discussion of why correct channel blending actually requires a square root and so forth, if that's of interest to you.